atsaloli/cicd/01_22-registering-our-first-runner.md

 ## Setting up your CI/CD infrastructure
 ### Registering runners
+You can select the runner id to see runner detail.

+---
+## Setting up your CI/CD infrastructure
+### Registering runners
-Notice also you can select the runner id (next to the green light) to see runner detail; and that you can select the "edit" icon (next to the id) to change the runner's configuration.
-(Don't change anything yet.)
+You can select the "edit" icon (next to the id) to change the runner's configuration.
+(Don't change it yet.)

 ---